gregpalmr/alluxio-spark-eks/alluxio/README.md

      - https://docs.alluxio.io/os/user/stable/en/administration/Performance-Tuning.html
      - https://docs.alluxio.io/os/user/stable/en/administration/Scalability-Tuning.html
      - https://docs.alluxio.io/os/user/stable/en/kubernetes/Running-Alluxio-On-Kubernetes.html?q=JAVA_OPTS
-- For the PROD version of the Helm chart, the default values in the template file assume that the EKS nodes can provide:
+- For the large PROD version of the Helm chart, the default values in the template file assume that the EKS nodes can provide:
      - Alluxio master node pods:
           -  4 CPU cores
           - 24 GB of Java Heap and 10 GB of direct memory
-          -  2 300 GB (unformatted) NVMe volumes for metadata storage
+          -  2 250 GB (formatted) NVMe volumes for metadata storage and journal storage
      - Alluxio worker node pods:
           -  8 CPU cores
           - 32 GB of Java Heap and 10 GB of direct memory
+          -  2 500 GB (formatted) NVMe volumes for cache storage
+- For the small PROD version of the Helm chart, the default values in the template file assume that the EKS nodes can provide:
+     - Alluxio master node pods:
+          -  4 CPU cores
+          - 24 GB of Java Heap and 10 GB of direct memory
+          -  2 250 GB (formatted) NVMe volumes for metadata storage and journal storage
+     - Alluxio worker node pods:
+          -  4 CPU cores
+          - 24 GB of Java Heap and 10 GB of direct memory
-          -  2 600 GB (unformatted) NVMe volumes for cache storage
+          -  2 250 GB (formatted) NVMe volumes for cache storage
 - If you don't want to install Alluxio on all the EKS nodes, you can define a toleration that will cause Alluxio pods not to get scheduled on specific nodes.
 Change PUT_YOUR_TOLERATION_KEY_HERE and PUT_YOUR_TOLERATION_VALUE_HERE, and uncomment that section.

-Use your favorite editor to modify the Alluxio-helm-values.yaml file:

-     $ vi alluxio/alluxio-helm-values-dev.yaml

-or

-     $ vi alluxio/alluxio-helm-values-prod.yaml

 ### c.
 Create the alluxio namespace